akshanshmaurya/Synapse/README.md

 ## 🌟 Overview

-Synapse is an **AI-powered growth mentorship platform** that provides:
+Synapse is an **AI-powered growth mentorship platform** that provides :

 | Feature | Description |
 |---------|-------------|